• Explore. Learn. Thrive. Fastlane Media Network

 Assets/Asset Folder

 For some affiliate partnerships, it works better if affiliates have brand logos, price sheets, and other collateral to drive conversions.
 Brands can provide those tools in an asset folder.
 All branded materials within that asset folder are referred to as assets.
-Many of the assets in that folder are proprietary, and as such, affiliates should agree to use those assets in accordance with the partnership terms and conditions.
+Many of the assets in that folder are proprietary, and as such, affiliates should agree to use those assets by the partnership terms and conditions.

 Conversion